Entering a Relationship with Jesus

 - Mere Christianity by C.S.
 Lewis

-- Christianity the Faith the Makes Sense by Dennis McCallum
+- Discovering God: Exploring the Possibilities of Faith by Dennis McCallum

 - Evidence that Demands a Verdict by Josh McDowell